uwidev/community-management-resources/content/definitions/Classification of Rule Breaking.md

 ---
 title: "Classifications of Rule Breaking"
 ---
-# Classification of Rule Breaking
 When rules are broken, there appears to be three classifications, with one special case.
-These rules will be ordered based on severity, assuming the same rule is broken.
+These rules will be ordered based on increasing severity, assuming the same rule is broken.

 ## (1) Ignorance
 Sometimes, members "read" the rules.
 Other times, they read the rules, but it didn't register into their memory.
 In either case, said member has no rule to base their actions on.